About Us

 Route 1: Cusco – Sicuani – Layo

-• Entrance fee to the site is around S/10.
+• The entrance fee to the area is approximately S/ 10.

 Route 2: Cusco – Sicuani – Marangani – Occobamba